|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

 Those of us who do nag usually have a belief like "it is the only way to get things done."

 The first thing to consider is based on a Rashi in Chumash (Shemot chapter 19, verse 24).
-Tell them your request and later on give them one reminder.
+Tell them your request.
+Then, later on, give them one reminder.
 In other words, you tell them your request twice.

+Timing is of the essence!
 The first time you mention your request, do so at an opportune time-- Not too far before the event when they could forget about it and not too close to the event when there is a risk they won't be able to finish in time.
+Furthermore, pay attention to their emotional state.
+They may not be receptive to what you are asking if they are in a negative emotional state (such as annoyed or frustrated).
+Either wait until they are in a more positive emotional state---or help them "clear" their negative emotional state.

 Since the "opportune time" will vary from person to person and from task to task, consider carefully when you feel this might be.
-It is worth the few moments of thought planning ahead to avoid the adverse side effects of nagging.
+Is it worth the few moments of thought planning ahead to avoid the adverse side effects of nagging?
+Absolutely!

 The second time you mention your request is a reminder just before the task needs to be done.
 (Make sure you give them enough time to complete it).

----For example, on Thrusday morning tell them "I just wanted to remind you that we need that report by tomorrow."
+In the example we just mentioned, perhaps on Thursday morning tell them "I just wanted to remind you that we need that task done by tomorrow."

-THe third consideration is changing your belief.
+The third consideration is changing your belief.
 Instead of a belief like "nagging is the only way to get things done" mentioned above, develop a nurturing belief.
-"I can find a good way to remind without nagging." (see the article on "self-confidence" on how to change beliefs)
+"I can find a good way to remind without nagging." (see the article on "self-confidence" on how to change beliefs).
+This will support the change you are making in how you communicate.

 Give it a try!
 Before you nag you probably feel annoyed either that the task is not done or in anticipation that it won't be done.
 This annoyed feeling is an "anchor" (stimulus) to nag.
 One way you can break the habit is to actively practice the method mentioned above 2 or 3 times a day, every day.
 Plan ahead which words and which voice tone you want to use.
 Keep it up until you see that you are reminding instead of nagging.